MHindermann/mas/text/text.md

 Taking into account the third constraint simply means that we do not employ any further restrictions.
 We can hence construct the Edoc sample data set by choosing exactly those items from [`/raw/`](https://github.com/MHindermann/mas/tree/main/files/raw) which have non-empty data fields
 `title`, `abstract`, `id_number`, and `keywords`.
-We do so by calling `Data.select_from_file` iteratively for all files in  [`/raw/`](https://github.com/MHindermann/mas/tree/main/files/raw).
+We do so by calling `Data.select_from_file` iteratively for all files in  [`/raw/`](https://github.com/MHindermann/mas/tree/main/files/raw) using the aforementioned data fields as parameters.
 The resulting file is saved in [`/sample/`](https://github.com/MHindermann/mas/tree/main/files/sample) as `sample_master.json`.

 ## Analysis

 ![The sample data set ($n$ = 4'111) is not representative of the raw Edoc data per department.
 Data field `abstract`: $\chi^2 (df=9) =$ 3'160.556, $p < 0.001$; data field `id_number`: $\chi^2 (df=9) =$ 4'209.0285, $p < 0.001$; data field `keywords`: $\chi^2 (df=9) =$ 2'314.533, $p < 0.001$.
 The data foundation is available at `/analysis/chi_square_{data field}` and the $\chi^2$-statistic can be calculated by calling `Analysis.print_chi_square_fit` on the data foundation files.](images/chi_square_selection_fields.pdf)

 Of the 68'345 items in  [`/raw/`](https://github.com/MHindermann/mas/tree/main/files/raw), all have a title (non-empty `title` data field),  a little more than half of the items have an abstract (37'381 items with non-empty `abstract` data field), roughly half of the items have an ID (35'355 items with non-empty `id_number` data field),[^1] and less than 10% of the items have keywords (6'660 items with non-empty `keywords` data field).
-The Edoc sample data set as requires all the above data fields to be non-empty; `/sample/sample_master.json` has 4'111 items and hence constitutes 6% of the raw data.
+The Edoc sample data set requires all the above data fields to be non-empty; `/sample/sample_master.json` has 4'111 items and hence constitutes 6% of the raw data.

 [^1]: Note that when using the facet by blank on `id_number` in OpenRefine, there are 57'153 matches; this is due to the fact that many items with an ID such as DOI have secondary or tertiary IDs such as ISI or PMID.